huggingface/blog/supercharge-customer-service-with-machine-learning.md

 </a>

-In this notebook, we will simulate a real-world use case and try to solve it using tools of the Hugging Face ecosystem.
+In this blog post, we will simulate a real-world customer service use case and use tools machine learning tools of the Hugging Face ecosystem to address it.

 We strongly recommend using this notebook as a template/example to solve **your** real-world use case.

 ## Defining Task, Dataset & Model